 Note: If an UST never receives more than 25 gallons at a time, the UST does not have to meet the spill protection requirements.
 Many small used oil tanks fall into this category.

-2015 Requirement – Not later than [3 years after effective date of rule], spill buckets must be either double walled (with periodic monitoring of the integrity of both walls of the spill bucket) or tested periodically for proper operation according to the new spill prevention equipment testing requirements.
+2015 Requirement – Not later than October 13, 2018, spill buckets must be either double walled (with periodic monitoring of the integrity of both walls of the spill bucket) or tested periodically for proper operation according to the new spill prevention equipment testing requirements.

 What is overfill protection?